Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: PUBPOL 570

 Examination of policy issues involving education, training, the economy, and the development of the nation's human resources.
-Relationship between education, training, and work, underutilized workers, race and gender discrimination issues, and the role of education and training in economic development.
+Relationship between education, training, and work, and among the various levels of the education system, underutilized workers, race and gender issues, and the role of education and training in economic development.
 Offered: jointly with EDLPS 563.

 View course details in MyPlan: PUBPOL 571